MSc Business with Entrepreneurship

 This programme is also available as MSc Business with Entrepreneurship with Advanced Practice which includes either an internship or project.

-Your tutors will use a variety of teaching methods including lectures, seminars, problem-based workshops, case discussions, practical activities, group work and tutorials, totaling around 14 hours per week.
+Your tutors will use a variety of teaching methods including lectures, seminars, problem-based workshops, case discussions, practical activities, group work and tutorials, totalling around 14 hours per week.
 To facilitate the essential learning that needs to take place outside of formal contact sessions, there will be directed learning tasks during every module.

 Our assessment strategy is based on our understanding that everyone has different needs, strengths and enthusiasms.
 Assessment is based on course work and our methods will include essays, reports, group work, presentations and the Masters dissertation.